Traditional performance reviews are hurting, not helping, companies and their employees.

 There are a number of reasons why traditional performance reviews are hated by employees.
 Office politics.
 Subjectivity.
 Manager ratings that don’t accurately reflect true performance.
-64% of employees see them as a partial or complete waste of time, according to People Matters.
+64% of employees see traditional annual reviews as a waste, but continuous feedback changes that, according to People Matters.

 Manager ratings don’t accurately reflect employee performance.
 The College of Management at NCSU found that more than 60% of their rating can be attributed to their own idiosyncrasies.
 For example, an employee may receive a lower rating because the manager evaluates them based on the manager's perception of their own ability to do the same work.
 In addition to idiosyncrasies, research conducted by Confirm found that managers under or overrate direct reports about half the time.

 With the advent of remote and hybrid work and tools like Slack and Zoom, managers simply don’t have the visibility they used to into the true impact their direct reports make at work.
-Relying on manager ratings, or cherry-picked 360s, means you’re making talent decisions based on an incomplete view of employee performance.
+Relying on manager ratings, or cherry-picked 360s, means you’re making talent decisions based on an incomplete view.
+That's why structured review processes matter. of employee performance.

 Whether in Confirm or any other performance tool, we routinely see managers breeze through their direct reports’ self-reflections.
 Managers miss a valuable opportunity to identify where they can make the most impact as a mentor and coach.
 But this is only part of the problem.